teymurgahramanov/kubeping/README.md

 probe_result{address="192.168.0.1", instance="worker-node-3", job="kubeping", module="icmp", target="target3"}=1
 ```

-And instead of SSH-ing into nodes, you can simply visit the web UI, where you can test connectivity to any endpoint:
+And instead of SSH-ing into nodes, you can simply visit the web UI, where you can perform an ad-hoc connectivity test:
 <p align="center">
     <img src="kubeping-web.gif" width="70%" height="70%">
 </p>